12th District thoughts

 - Successfully championed the non-expansion of the Urban Service Area.

-- Actively been involved with all neighborhood associations and HOA for various desired neighborhood outcomes.
+- Actively interacted with the District’s many neighborhood associations and HOA’s for various desired neighborhood outcomes.

 - Initiated community regional conversations regarding adjoining county land use.

-- Developed a user friendly, community special event application process.
+- Developed a user-friendly community event application process.

-- Advocated and assisted in the acquisition of permanent location for the Lexington History Museum.
+- Advocated and assisted in the acquisition of a permanent location and full-time staff through city funding for the Lexington History Museum.